 - Regular firmware updates — Your integrator should keep device firmware current as part of a service agreement.

-How UrbanLUX Integrates Automation Into the Build Process
+How We Integrate Automation Into the Build Process at UrbanLUX

 - Design consultation — Early in the design phase, we align on your automation goals and budget tier.
-This informs where walls go, where the equipment room is, and where control panels are placed.
+This determines where walls go, where your equipment room is, and where control panels sit.

 - Low-voltage partner coordination — We work with vetted low-voltage integrators who spec and install structured wiring, AV, and automation.
 Coordinated with our framing and electrical timelines.

-- Rough-in and infrastructure — All wire runs and rough-in boxes installed during framing — before drywall, when it’s clean and cheap.
+- Rough-in and infrastructure — All wire runs and rough-in boxes go in during framing — before drywall, when it's clean and cheap.

 - Finish and programming — System programming and device installation happen at the end of the build, coordinated with your move-in date.